ark-mod/ArkBot/README.md

 #### Development
 This project is not currently being actively developed.
 It is still minimally maintained by me as the primary developer of the project.
 Jefferson-1 has taken over maintenance of the project with Tsebring's permission.
 Contributors are welcome.

-Important note: This release relies upon the Lewimaron pull of ArkSavegameToolkitNet found here: https://github.com/Lewimaron/ArkSavegameToolkitNet
+Important Dependency Note: This release relies upon the ArkSavegameToolkitNet found here: https://github.com/ark-mod/ArkSavegameToolkitNet

-The active development branch is currently [beta](https://github.com/tsebring/ArkBot/tree/beta).

 #### Support
 Users are encouraged to support each other with issues and requests for help.
 Personal support request directed my way are no longer answered due to lack of time.